Dartmoor, Victoria

 Dartmoor /ˈdɑːtmɔː/ is a rural township on the Princes Highway and the Glenelg River between Heywood and the South Australian border, in southwestern Victoria.
 At the 2011 census, Dartmoor had a population of 263.

 History

 Before the township was established the location was known as Woodford Inn.

-The township was settled in the late 1850s, a Post Office opening on 1 April 1860.
-The Mount Gambier-Heywood railway line closed 11 April 1995 and is still pending for standardization due to the Melbourne to Adelaide line conversion.
+The township was settled in the late 1850s, a post office opening on 1 April 1860.
+The town was serviced by the Mount Gambier-Heywood railway line, which ceased operation on 11 April 1995.

 Traditional ownership

 The formally recognised traditional owners for the area in which Dartmoor sits are the Gunditjmara people.
 The Gunditjmara people are represented by the Gunditj Mirring Traditional Owners Aboriginal Corporation.

 Demographics

 As of the 2016 census, 322 people resided in Dartmoor.
 The median age of persons in Dartmoor was 50 years.
 Children aged 0–14 years made up 15.0% of the population.
 People over the age of 65 years made up 24.3% of the population.
 There were slightly more males than females with 50.6% of the population male and 49.4% female.
 The average household size is 2.3 people per household.
 The average number of children per family for families with children is 2.